-Since reopening after shelter-in-place this spring, Sam’s Social Club has been focused on one of the resort’s favorite meals: brunch.
-Go for the seasonal Californian fare like a breakfast pizza with bacon, eggs, scallions, and mozzarella or sourdough toast topped with avocado and a soft-boiled egg.
-More savory choices include chicken paillard and the roasted beet and carrot salad.
+Sam’s Social Club is all about seasonal Californian fare.
+The menu changes with the weather and local farm availability, but diners can always expect to find a mix of excellently prepared proteins and inventive fruit and vegetable combinations, such as the chicken paillard with grapefruit and avocado salad, or a rib eye with onion escabeche and caramelized shallot butter.
 Add a sweet finish with fresh churros with candy cap mushrooms that have a sweet maple-vanilla flavor.
 Even if it’s your first visit, the managers and servers will make you feel like a regular in the beautiful, slightly rustic setting where you’re sure to meet someone interesting by the fire pits.

-Dining at the restaurant: Dine under the stars daily in the tented patio with clean-burning electric heaters.
+Dining at the restaurant: Dine indoors or under the stars daily in the tented patio with clean-burning electric heaters.

 Pacific Catch (Campbell)

 Just like produce, seafood is seasonal, and Pacific Catch changes preparations through the year to show off pristine seafood to its best advantage.
-Grilled salmon chowder, cioppino, tuna poke, and chicken katsu with pineapple coleslaw are standouts on the winter menu at this local chain dedicated to sustainability.
+Fish chowder, grilled fish, poke, and sushi rolls are always standouts on the menu at this local chain dedicated to sustainability.
 Organizations such as Monterey Bay Seafood Aquarium’s Seafood Watch, James Beard Foundation’s Smart Catch, and the Surfrider Foundation all praise Pacific Catch’s sustainability efforts.

-Dining at the restaurant: Dine outdoors on a plant-filled patio with umbrellas and heaters that feel straight out of a tiki fantasy.
+Dining at the restaurant: Dine indoors or enjoy the weather outdoors on a plant-filled patio with umbrellas and heaters that feel straight out of a tiki fantasy.
 The 25-table patio is adorned with sparkling white lights that give it a magical feeling.

 The Village Pub (Woodside)